 - Many local retailers and organizations offer recycling programs, and they will accept home products for disposal.

 - Consult the product label for disposal guidance.

 SERVPRO® of Panthersville has the equipment to thoroughly extract gallons of water if required.
 Contact us at 678-515-8602 today!

 Water damage can be deceptive.
 Reason being, water penetrates into structural cavities creating trapped pockets of saturation.
 The detection of water in these areas can often only be discovered with sophisticated moisture detection meters.
 Undetected moisture will continue to cause damage.
 This damage will cause odors.
 Greater damages surface when materials delaminate, shrink, split, and further deteriorate to where costly repairs are required.

 Besides simply removing excess water, SERVPRO® of Panthersville Production staff are IICRC-certified, and they have the knowledge and equipment to further dry a home or facility (including sub-structure materials) completely back to preloss conditions.
-Through timely response and the careful monitoring of water damage, mold, and other health issues can be prevented.
+Through timely response and the careful monitoring of water damage, mold, and other issues can be prevented.
 If water damage has been present too long, then mold will occur.

 SERVPRO® of Panthersville professionals have the training and experience to identify moisture sources, evaluate mold growth (visible or suspected), contain damage, remove contamination, and dry materials to ensure that mold will not return.